filip-michalsky/SalesGPT/README.md

 # Contact Us for Suggestions, Questions, or Help

-We are building SalesGPT to power your best Autonomous Sales Agents.
+We are building SalesGPT to power your best AI Sales Agents.
 Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap.

 **If you want us to build better towards your needs, or need help with your AI Sales Agents, please reach out to chat with us: [SalesGPT Use Case Intake Survey](https://5b7mfhwiany.typeform.com/to/n6CbtxJm?utm_source=github-salesgpt&utm_medium=readme&utm_campaign=leads)**